jcrmovired/mvd-agents-league/ReportMind/README.md

 One of the biggest unsolved challenges in enterprise AI today is **tabular data**.
 LLMs are great at text — but when the source of truth lives in Excel spreadsheets, CSV exports, or business reports, most agents fail.
 They either hallucinate numbers, can't navigate multi-sheet files, or require expensive data pipelines before they can answer a single question.

+(It’s Friday.
+Two hours left before you’re free.
+Your brain is already planning tomorrow’s breakfast — croissant or toast with tomato — when suddenly… *ping*.

+An Excel file lands in your inbox.

+Ten sheets.
+Ten thousand cells each.
+Random colors.
+Formulas pointing to places that no longer exist.
+The message says: *“Can you check a few parameters?
+We can’t find them.”*

+You sigh, open your wallet, and subscribe to yet another “revolutionary” tool that promises to *read tabular data*, *talk to your Excel*, and *change the way you work*.
+€30/month later, and 15 minutes after that… it’s your **53rd disappointment**.

+Has it ever happened to you?

+Yeah.
+Us too.

+So we built this agent.

+One that actually opens the file.
+Actually understands the data.
+And actually answers your questions — without forcing you to become an archaeologist of cells.

+Welcome to Excel analysis that doesn’t ruin your Fridays.)

 **ReportMind solves this.** It ingests real Excel reports, splits them by sheet into structured CSV datasets, embeds them into a vector knowledge base, and lets users ask questions in plain language — getting back accurate, grounded answers with no SQL, no dashboards, and no data engineering required.

+(What do we propose?

+- 📊 Reads large, messy Excel files without complaining
+- 🔍 Finds the KPIs people swear are “somewhere in there”
+- 🧠 Understands tabular data in context
+- 💬 Lets you ask questions in plain language
+- ⚡ Saves you from manual scrolling-induced despair

+## 🧘‍♂️ What this agent does *not* do

+- Judge your spreadsheet structure
+- Ask why there are merged cells inside pivot tables
+- Tell anyone how long it actually took you to find that number
-Ask *"What was the loss ratio for the automotive business unit in Q3?"* and ReportMind will find the answer in your actual data, explain it, and visualize it — all in a single conversation turn.
+Ask *"What was the loss ratio for the automotive business unit in Q3?"* and ReportMind will find the answer in your actual data, explain it, and visualize it — all in a single conversation turn.)

 ---